nmwsharp/polyscope-docs/py/source/features/callbacks_and_UIs.md

     # Of course, you can also use any other kind of python variable as a controllable
     # value in the UI, such as a value from a dictionary, or a class member.
 Just be
     # sure to assign the result of the ImGui call to the value, as in the examples below.
+    #
+    # If these variables are defined at the top level of a Python script file (i.e., not
+    # inside any method), you will need to use the `global` keyword instead of `nonlocal`.
     nonlocal is_true1, is_true2, ui_int, ui_float1, ui_float2, ui_color3, ui_color4, ui_text, ui_options_selected, ui_angle_rad